mseidel819/recipe-app-api/README.md

 - It allows users to create, update, and manage their own recipes.
 - It also allows users to tag recipes with different tags and ingredients.
 - Built using Django REST Framework and the project is built using Docker.
 This API only lets users see their own personal recipes.

-## app/blog_recipes

-- Allows the user to see all of the recipes collected from specific food blogs.
-Users are only allowed to GET recipes from this API.
-- The recipes are scraped from the food blogs using the scraper.py file.
-- Built using Django REST Framework and the project is built using Docker.

 ## Endpoints